AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/troubleshoot-pi-to-ocs/troubleshoot-missing-pida.md

 **Note:** There may be different reasons why the `No PI Data Archive Configured` status appears under the **Data Archive Connection Status** field in the PI to OCS Agent Configuration Utility.
 This topic addresses troubleshooting due to a missing PI mapping.

-To add a missing PI Data Archive mapping, follow these steps:
+To add a missing PI Data Archive mapping:

 1. Open the [PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility) and connect to the portal.